 Step Action 1 Press and hold down the opening pushbutton.
-2 With the opening button pressed, pull out the tab of the off-position padlocking accessory.
-All Contraction of the second 3 Insert the padlock in the tab and close the padlock.
+74 2 With the opening button pressed, pull out the tab of the off-position locking accessory.
+3 Insert the padlock in the tab and close the padlock.
 Release the opening pushbutton.